Compliance and business integrity

 - state and territory land titles offices

-In accordance with section 6 of the Data-matching Program (Assistance and Tax) Act 1990, the department, the ATO and DVA participated in 4 complete data-matching cycles.
-These activities resulted in 24,178 reviews and returned $134.6 million in net benefits to government.
+In accordance with section 6 of the Data-matching Program (Assistance and Tax) Act 1990, the department, the ATO and DVA participated in 2 complete data-matching cycles for the department and 4 complete data-matching cycles for DVA.
+These activities resulted in 6,585 reviews and returned $65.3 million in net benefits to government.

-See Appendix D on page 258 for more information about the department’s Data-matching Program.
+See Appendix E for more information about the department’s Data-matching Program.

 A customer may ask for a review of a decision-an independent process undertaken by an officer not involved with the original decision.
 The review officer will contact the customer to explain the original decision and may ask for further information.
 The review officer can affirm, vary or set aside the original decision.

-In 2014-15 the department had an explicit focus on managing outstanding reviews of decisions.
-An improved business model saw a significant reduction in both the number and the age of reviews on hand.
-This, in turn, led to an overall decrease in the average time taken to finalise a customer review.
+In 2015-16 the department continued to focus on managing outstanding reviews of decisions.
+An improved business model saw a significant reduction in the number and the age of reviews on hand.
+This, in turn, led to an overall decrease in the average time taken to finalise customer reviews.

 Decisions most commonly challenged were: